mtahmed2x/gig_geni_frontend/AUTHENTICATION.md

 # Authentication and Authorization Documentation

-This document explains how private routes and role-based authorization work in the GiG Geni application.
+This document explains how private routes and role-based authorization work in the GigGeni application.

 ## Overview

 The application uses a comprehensive authentication and authorization system that includes:

 - JWT token-based authentication
 - Middleware-based route protection
 - Role-based access control (RBAC)